matteosaveriano/DHB_invariant_representation/README.md

 - ```reconstructTrajectory.m```: Reconstruct a Cartesian trajectory from its DHB invariant representation.
 - ```mainDHB.m```: Simple demo script.

-The code is written in C++ and organized into ROS (Robotic Operating System) nodes.
+The code is compatoble with Matlab and Octave.

 ## Software Requirements
-The code is developed and tested under _Ubuntu 14.04_ and _Matlab 2015b_.
+The code is developed and tested under _Matlab 2015b_.

 ## Usage
 We prepared a simple demo in ```mainDHB.m``` to show how a Cartesian 6D trajectory is transformed into a set of DHB invariants and vice versa.